saifalfalah/tvdt/README.md

 # tvdt

-Twitter Video Downloader for Siri Shortcuts
+Twitter Video Downloader for Siri Shortcuts - v1

-This project is soon to be deprecated.
-Version 2 coming soon.
+This project has been deprecated.
+For latest updates, please take a look at [Version 2](https://github.com/saifalfalah/tvdl-2).